Top Quality Tumbling Media Manufacturer from China

 Inovatec MachineryYour Best Mass Finishing Tumbling Media Manufacturer in China

 Tumbling media also called vibratory finishing media or mass finishing media.
 It works as consumables in mass finishing machines as an agent for parts deburring, polishing, cleaning, de-rusting, deflashing, and burnishing.
-According to materials, tumbling media includes ceramic tumbling media, plastic tumbling media, natural tumbling media, and steel tumbling media.
+According to materials, tumbling media includes ceramic tumbling media, plastic tumbling media, natural tumbling media, and stainless steel tumbling media.

 Optional Design & Setting